Jose Siri Player Props: Rays vs. Marlins

-Jose Siri -- with a slugging percentage of .595 in his past 10 games, including four home runs -- will be in action for the Tampa Bay Rays versus the Miami Marlins, with Edward Cabrera on the mound, on July 25 at 6:40 PM ET.
+On Wednesday, Jose Siri (.595 slugging percentage in past 10 games, including four home runs) and the Tampa Bay Rays play the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 12:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Orioles.
+He had a hitless performance in his previous game (0-for-2) against the Orioles.

 Jose Siri Game Info & Props vs. the Marlins